Master of Arts in Liberal Studies Degree

 The part-time Master of Arts in Liberal Studies program cuts a wide swath through the humanities and social sciences, studying the work of some of the world’s most powerful thinkers.
 As students explore a broad variety of subject matter, they enrich their understanding of social and cultural issues and improve their ability to analyze, write and complete research.
 MALS graduates strengthen and refine the analytical, critical and communicative skills that are highly transferable to any number of professional contexts.
 Secondary school teachers gain a competitive edge by deepening their subject area knowledge.
 For other students, the program can clarify the next stage in career or in life or provide excellent preparation for further graduate study.
-The MALS program recently hosted a lecture on the "Adventuresses: Women in Public, Vice, and Art from 1893 World's Fair to the Jazz Age." — Read more.
+The MALS program recently hosted a lecture by Professor Brian Edwards on the "After the American Century: The Ends of U.S. Culture in the Middle East" — Read more.

 Northwestern's MALS is a full member program of the The Association of Graduate Liberal Studies Programs.